EspressoAdvice.comUpdated June 2026

 Honest limitation: Around $1,900, it's the most expensive option here, and the price gap over the Breville Dual Boiler is hard to justify on features alone.
 You're paying partly for the brand heritage and build pedigree.

-View on Amazon →
+Check Price on Amazon →

-## What to Avoid
+What to Avoid

 Single-boiler machines above $800: Once you're spending serious money, single-boiler is a compromise you shouldn't accept.
-The Rancilio Silvia (original), Gaggia Classic Pro, and similar machines are excellent at their price point — but if your budget is $1,000+, put it toward a genuine dual boiler.
+The Rancilio Silvia (original), Gaggia Classic Pro, and similar machines are excellent at their price point, but if your budget is $1,000+, put it toward a genuine dual boiler.

 Heat exchanger machines at this price: HX machines let you steam and pull simultaneously but use a single boiler with a tube running through it.
 Temperature management is more complex and less precise than true dual boilers.
 At $1,000+, pay the extra for genuine dual boilers.